Persons of sacred worth

 The United Methodist Church's statements on sexuality have been developed by General Conference, the denomination's top lawmaking assembly and the only body that speaks for the full church.
 Every four years, delegates from around the world meet to revise the Book of Discipline and Book of Resolutions.
 The Book of Discipline is the denomination's book of rules.
 The Book of Resolutions is not legally binding but serves as a guide for the church for reference, encouragement, study and support.

 The issue of homosexuality was first openly debated in the church at the 1972 General Conference, four years after the Methodist and Evangelical United Brethren churches joined to form The United Methodist Church.
 Issues related to sexuality have continued to be debated at General Conference gatherings since then.
-General Conference last met in Portland, Ore., in 2016 and will next meet in a special session in St. Louis, Missouri in 2019.
+General Conference last met in Portland, Ore., in 2016, where a special session in St. Louis, Missouri, to discuss the church's position on homosexuality was scheduled for 2019.
+In February 2019, delegates to the Special Session of General Conference voted to uphold the church’s statements about homosexuality, same-sex marriage and the ordination of LGBTQ persons.